Photo: Southside Elementary School PTO // Facebook

 Just as important as forming good relationships is obtaining key information about how the group works.
 Make sure to ask the outgoing board to share any helpful materials in both print and electronic formats.
 Your transition checklist should include:

-• A copy of the bylaws
+• A copy of the PTO bylaws

-• Roles and responsibilities of the different board positions
+• Roles and responsibilities of the different board positions (more on that below)

 • A list of key contacts for the school district

-• A list of parent volunteers (and their contact information)
+• A list of parent volunteers and their contact information

 • Copies of meeting minutes